Nubro24/KSP_Starship-kOS-Interface/HowToMakeACraftFile.md

 - Ship Quick Disconnect: click 'Full Extension' button.
 - Mechazilla: set Target Extension to 6m (9.4 for RSS), and Target Angle to 8.2 degrees, set Pulley System to enabled.
 - Save the craft.
-- Manually edit the .craft file and search for all instances of 'liquid fuel', then delete all adjacent resources (elecCharge, oxidizer, xenon, etc).
+- Manually edit the .craft file and search for all instances of 'liquid fuel'/'Lqd Methane', then delete all adjacent resources (elecCharge, oxidizer, xenon, etc).
 This is important to work across different fuels and planet sizes.

 That should be it.